Academic Policies & Information

 As members of a scholarly community dedicated to healthy intellectual development, students and faculty at Edgewood College are expected to share the responsibility for maintain high standards of honesty and integrity in their academic work.

-Each student should reflect this sense of responsibility toward the community by submitting work that is a product of his or her own effort in a particular course, unless the instructor has directed otherwise.
+Each student should reflect this sense of responsibility toward the community by submitting work that is a product of their own effort in a particular course, unless the instructor has directed otherwise.
 In order to clarify and emphasize its standards for academic honesty, the College has adopted this policy.

 The following are examples of violations of standards for academic honesty and are subject to academic sanctions: